thesadru/disnake/docs/ext/commands/api.rst

 .. function:: disnake.ext.commands.on_slash_command(inter)

-    An event that is called when a slash command is found and is about to be invoked.
+    An event that is called when a slash command is fond and is abot to be invoked.

     This event is called regardless of whether the slash command itself succeeds via error or completes.